 The economy would get nowhere without transportation stocks.

 The business of getting people and goods from point A to point B is massive.
 Companies in the transportation industry run trains, trucks, planes, and ships, operate warehouses, and help manufacturers move goods.
-Globally, transportation is a $6 trillion industry.
+Globally, transportation is an $8 trillion industry.
 There are so many different companies doing so many different things that an investor could fill out an entire portfolio, gaining exposure to every corner of the transportation world.

 We've seen over the past few years how vital transportation is to the economy.
-Supply chain issues have been in the news throughout the COVID-19 pandemic, with bottlenecks causing shortages in some key goods and helping to prompt fears of inflation.
+Supply chain issues were in the news throughout the COVID-19 pandemic, with bottlenecks causing shortages in some key goods and helping to prompt fears of inflation.
 We've also seen the government and private sector pledge to invest massive sums in new transportation projects to ease the gridlock, creating potential opportunities for investors.

 Given how broad the sector is, transportation is a natural fit for an exchange-traded fund, or ETF.
 An ETF allows investors to make one purchase and acquire shares in an entire range of companies operating in a single sector.